Ikkiw-P09/TranslatePlus/README.md

 # TranslatePlus

 TranslatePlus is a project created by Ikkiw P09 and team.
 We developed this project to improve language translation using AI (specifically, Google Gemini).

-Thank you to our teachers, AI, friends, and ourselves for supporting us in this endeavor.
+Thank you to the teachers, AI, friends, and myself for their support of me and the team.

 # How to Use TranslatePlus (Desktop Version)